Sickness can begin at different points of your cancer treatment.

 - systematic desensitisation (SD), this is where you imagine your feared or anxiety producing event in gradual steps while you practice relaxation techniques

-- distracting yourself with reading, video games, books on tape, music or TV
+- distracting yourself with reading, video games, audiobooks, podcasts, music or TV

 Treatment for sickness